-- Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
-The value should be 30 or above.
-Enter 0 to disable the update. - ➤ WPA-PSK/WPA2-PSK Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+- ➤ Disable Security - If you do not want to use wireless security, check this radio button.
+But it's strongly recommended to choose one of the following modes to enable security. - WPA-PSK/WPA2-PSK Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA-PSK/WPA2-PSK - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20.
+If you check the WPA-PSK/WPA2-PSK - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.

-WPA/WPA2 - Personal(Re ecommended)
+WPA/WPA2 - Personal(Recommended)

 Version: Automatic(Recommended)

 Encryption: TKIP

-PSK Password:
+PSK Password: 12345670

 (You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)

-Group Key Update Period: 0 Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)
+Group Key Update Period: O Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)

 We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.